Capturing consistent map states across network conditions

 Camera state drift is a primary source of visual regression noise.
 Sub-pixel floating-point variations in WebGL projection matrices can shift feature alignment by fractions of a pixel, triggering false-positive diffs.
 Implementing robust Viewport & Zoom Sync Strategies requires explicit camera locking rather than relying on user-interaction simulation.

 Once the tile queue is drained and the camera matrix is locked, atomic frame capture must occur.
-Relying on standard DOM screenshot methods often captures the canvas mid-composite.
-Instead, utilize Page.captureScreenshot via CDP with fromSurface: true to force the browser to flush the GPU command queue and read the final framebuffer.
+Utilize Page.captureScreenshot via CDP with fromSurface: true to force the browser to flush the GPU command queue and read the final framebuffer.

-Integrating this into a broader Screenshot Capture, Sync & Comparison Logic workflow requires decoupling the capture trigger from the network simulation lifecycle.
-The pipeline should:
+Integrating this into a broader Screenshot Capture, Sync & Comparison Logic workflow:

-Pixel-perfect matching is mathematically impossible in WebGL due to anti-aliasing and font rasterization differences.
-Comparison engines must operate in perceptual space, utilizing algorithms like SSIM or perceptual hashing (pHash) that tolerate sub-pixel luminance shifts while flagging structural geometry or style regressions.
+Pixel-perfect matching is not achievable in WebGL due to anti-aliasing and font rasterization differences.
+Comparison engines must operate in perceptual space using algorithms like SSIM or perceptual hashing (pHash) that tolerate sub-pixel luminance shifts while flagging structural geometry or style regressions.

 Cartographic rendering introduces predictable noise: label collision jitter, anti-aliased line fringing, and dynamic attribution overlays.
 Static pixel-diff thresholds fail under these conditions.
-Dynamic threshold configuration scales tolerance based on zoom level and layer complexity.
-At low zooms (z0–z8), where generalized geometry and dense labeling occur, a 0.02–0.05 perceptual threshold is appropriate.
-At high zooms (z12+), where building footprints and parcel boundaries are tested, thresholds should tighten to 0.005–0.01.
+At low zooms (z0–z8) where generalized geometry and dense labeling occur, a 0.02–0.05 perceptual threshold is appropriate.
+At high zooms (z12+) where building footprints and parcel boundaries are tested, thresholds should tighten to 0.005–0.01.

 {